luxfi/docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

     per-node-chain.json
 ```

-Provide the path to the LuxGo config file:
+Provide the path to the Luxd config file:

 ```text
 ✗ Enter the path to your configuration file: <avagoFlagsPath>